Agriculture

 Harvesting and Yield

-The mango plant starts bearing fruits from the 6th year onwards.
-However, the grafted plants start bearing at the age of 3-4 years (10-20 fruits) to give optimum crop from 10-15th years, which continues to increase up to the age of 40 years under good management.
+The mango plant starts bearing fruit from the 6th year onwards.
+However, the grafted plants start bearing at the age of 3-4 years (10-20 fruits) to give optimum crops from 10-15 years, which continues to increase up to the age of 40 years under good management.
 The yield depends on the variety, climatic conditions, plant population, etc. The average yield ranges from 5 to 9 tonnes/acre.

 Mango Production in India

-India leads in the area and production of mango.
+India leads in the area and production of mangoes.
 Mango accounts for 39% of the area under fruit crops in India.
 India ranks first in mango production, accounting for about 50% of the world’s mango production.
 Other major mango-producing countries are China, Thailand, Mexico, and Pakistan.
 India produced more than 20 metric tonnes of mangoes in 2022-23.
-The major mango-producing states as per APEDA in 2021-22 in India are given below:
+The major mango-producing states, as per APEDA in 2021-22, in India are given below:

 State